dwpery/ClockWebApp/README.md

 If you edit the code then implement it into your OS change the build info, where it says '(Official Build)' replace it with your name / company name

-## How do i submit a bug report / feature request?
+## How do I submit a bug report / feature request?

 Go to the GitHub Repositorie (https://github.com/SpicyPTV/ClockWebApp) and click on the issues tab, once there create a new issue.
 Then you must select between three options available.